Q&A: Sir Peter Gluckman talks science, Facebook and climate change

 That's the Centre for Science in Policy, Diplomacy and Society (SciPoDS).
 Where are you at with that?

-Well, we are doing a very soft launch of it next week because we're still getting underway and we have our first visitor [Dr Vaughan Turekian] next week to that centre.
+Well, we are doing a very soft launch of it because we're still getting underway and we have our first visitor [Dr Vaughan Turekian] next week to that centre.

 He was the science and technology advisor to [former US Secretary John Kerry] and then to [former secretary Rex Tillerson] and is now head of policy and international affairs for the US National Academies of Sciences.